apptainer/singularity-userdocs/singularity_and_docker.rst

 Thus ``https`` (and ``http``) are additional bootstrap agents available to seed development of containers for {Singularity}.

-It is worth noting that the OCI image specfication compliant contents of this archive are:
+It is worth noting that the OCI image specification compliant contents of this archive are:

 .. code-block:: none